ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.en-asia.md

 > In this case the *nodes* URL will be `https://xxxxxx.nodes.c1.gra9.k8s.ovh.net` and a service deployed on NodePort 30123 can be accessed on `https://xxxxxx.nodes.c1.gra9.k8s.ovh.net:30123`.

 > [!warning]
-> If your OVHcloud Managed Kubernets is connected to a vRack the `NodePort` is only exposed on your private Subnet.
-So you have to check your private IPs on your nodes in your Nodepool and you can
+> If your OVHcloud Managed Kubernetes is connected to a vRack, the `NodePort` is only exposed on your private subnet.
+So you have to check your private IPs on your nodes in your Nodepool and connect via one of these private IPs.
-> connect via one of these private IPs.
+>

 ### Exposing services as LoadBalancer